pay-crypto001/api-docs/checkout-en.md

 The checkout API service will return the payment URL.
 When a payment is made at the payment URL, the payment result will be redirected to the return_urls address.
 For example, return_url?id=2021031609283339501898843&status={0.
 In - progress, 1.
 Payment successful, 2.
 Confirming, 3.
 Abnormal, 4.
 Failed, 5.
 Cancelled, 6.
 Order expired, 7.
 Refunding, 8.
 Refund successful, 9.
 Refund failed}

+### How to create by GET url with parameters?

+Our cgi uses GET method, then I take a look GET part.
+Only php/ Js can make sandbox?
+GET Payment Acceptance - Query Order Record by Order Number https://payapi-sandbox.paycrypto.com/api/v1/orders Query a single order record

+Please refer to our Backend SDKs.

 ### what is this?
 Access-Passphrase: {Your API Secret passphrase}